gtzilla/fastFrag/README.md

 1.0.5

 Note: Starting in version 1.0.5 the following can be used for attributes, attr or attrs for brevity.
-A mix of any possible, future versions may deprecate 'attributes' in light of compact syntax.
+A mix of any possible of the below is possible.
+In other words, it's fully backward compatible, future versions may deprecate the identifier property 'attributes' in favor of a more compact syntax.

     attributes : { .. }
     attr : { .. }